Ayehavgunne/Mythril/README.md

 - [ ] Javadocs like documentation built in
 - [x] DO NOT add a Null type
 - [ ] Use an Option type instead of Null for sentinal values
-- [ ] Do Exhaustive Pattern Matching to help reduce errors
+- [ ] Implement Exhaustive Pattern Matching to help reduce potential errors

 ## Influences
 * Python